 The UPSC CSE exams 2025 is considered a challenging journey towards landing your dream jobs.
 The reputed Union Public Service Commission conducts CSE exams in three crucial stages; prelims, mains and the interview round.
 Each stage is considered to be a qualifying stage.
 Though, the first stage i.e prelims stage is the most crucial stage.
-Thus, candidates should have a thorough understanding of UPSC prelim pattern to pass this exam with flying colors.
+Thus, candidates should have a thorough understanding of UPSC prelims pattern to pass this exam with flying colors.

 UPSC Prelims Pattern 2025

-UPSC prelims 2025’s main objective is to test the conceptual clarity of candidates alongside judging their analytical abilities and decision-making skills.
+UPSC prelims pattern 2025’s main objective is to test the conceptual clarity of candidates alongside judging their analytical abilities and decision-making skills.

 The UPSC Prelims is a one-day exam wherein two hours are dedicated to each exam.
 The Prelims GS Paper I is the first exam and the GS Paper II or CSAT is the qualifying exam.
 Both papers are touted as the objective type papers wherein MCQs are being asked.

-UPSC Prelims GS Paper I Pattern 2025
+UPSC Prelims Pattern 2025 GS Paper I

 - No of questions: There are a total of 100 questions in the GS paper I